 The Department of Nursing Student Handbook is a guide of the policies and procedures for progression through the nursing program.
 Updates to the handbook will be provided to students electronically, should they occur.
-This handbook is to be used in conjunction with the Miami University Student Handbook, Undergraduate.
-In addition to the Miami University Department of Nursing Student Handbook, Undergraduate shall be enforced.
-It is available at http://miamioh.edu/about-miami/pubs-policies/.
+This handbook is to be used in conjunction with the Miami University Student Guidebook and the Miami University Policy Library.
+In addition to the Miami University Department of Nursing Student Handbook, Undergraduate Student Policies shall be enforced.
+Miami University Publications and Policies are available at http://miamioh.edu/about-miami/pubs-policies/.